Colon, Michigan: People and culture

 Colon is the former home and burial site of several famous magicians including, Harry Blackstone, Sr. (The Great Blackstone).
 The United States Congress recognizes Colon as "The Magic Capital of the World".
 It is the home of the Abbott Magic Company, founded in 1934 by magicians Percy Abbott, an Australian and friend of Blackstone's, and Recil Bordner, originally from Eaton, Ohio.
 The company has a local store, showroom, and a factory where magicians' supplies and new tricks are manufactured.
 Abbott Magic is well known among professional stage acts, with customers around the world.
 FAB Magic Company and the Sterlini Magic Manufacturing Company are also based in Colon.
-Weekly magic shows are performed during the summer at Abbott Magic Company and FAB Magic.
+Weekly magic shows are performed during the summer at the Abbott Magic Company.
 Each August, more than 1,000 magicians and lovers of magic gather in Colon for "Abbott's Magic Get-Together", a 4-day magic convention, doubling the local population, to share magic tricks and recount their knowledge of the famous occupation.
 The convention concludes each day with an evening show at Colon High School.

 The Colon High School teams are known as the "Magi", and the high school mascot is a white rabbit wearing a black top hat.
 Also, a few of the local shops exploit the "magic" theme in their titles.

 Colon also has a small Amish farming community.